Rodolfo González (golfer)

 Rodolfo González (born 1 February 1967) is an Argentine professional golfer.

+Career

 González was born in Buenos Aires.
 He worked as a caddie in Ranelagh Golf Club, Buenos Aires, before turning professional in 1989.

 González won the Argentine Tour Ranking in 1999.
 He competed on the Challenge Tour from 2005 to 2009 and his best finishes were third place in the Costa Rica Open in 2005, fourth in the Guatemala Open in 2007 and the Argentine Open 2008.
 He also competed on the European Tour in 2000 and 2006-08.

 González represented Argentina on one occasion in the qualifying World Cup, in 2008.

 In 2003 he won the Argentine Open.